 Maternal Child Health and Early and Periodic Screening, Diagnostic, and Treatment Member Outreach: The Contractor shall conduct written and other member educational outreach related to MCH and EPSDT as specified in AMPM Chapter 400 and AMPM Exhibit 400-3.

-Member Handbook and Provider Directory: The Contractor shall provide a Member Handbook and Provider Directory to each member/representative or household within 12 business days of receipt of notification of the enrollment date [42 CFR 438.10(g)(3)(i)-(iv)].
+Member Handbook and Provider Directory: The Contractor shall provide the following information to each member/representative or household within 12 business days of receipt of notification of the enrollment date [42 CFR 438.10(g)(3)(i)-(iv)].

-1. A Member Handbook serves as a summary of benefits and coverage.
+1. A Member Handbook which serves as a summary of benefits and coverage.
 The Contractor is required to use the State developed model Member Handbook (refer to ACOM Policy 406).
-The content of the Member Handbook shall include information that enables the member to understand how to effectively use the managed care program and at a minimum, shall include the information provided in ACOM Policy 406 [42 CFR 438.10(g)(1), 42 CFR 457.1207, 42 CFR 438.10(g)(2), 42 CFR 438.10(c)(4)(ii), 45 CFR 147.200(a)].
+The content of the Member Handbook shall include information that enables the member to understand how to effectively use the managed care program and at a minimum, shall include the information provided in ACOM Policy 406 [42 CFR 438.10(g)(1)-(2), 42 CFR 457.1207, 42 CFR 438.10(c)(4)(ii), 45 CFR 147.200(a)].